techqueria/website/content/english/about/contact.md

   {{< fields/submit >}}
 </form>

+## Posting Jobs

+We are working on creating a dedicated job board that is accessible behind via Slack sign in.

+In the meantime, feel free to join our Slack and share job postings in the `#jobs` channel.

 ## Interested in partnering with us?

 We're always looking for [partners and sponsors](/support-us/) to help move our mission forward!